Open Door Success

 Open Door Success Example #2

 A childhood injury to her spine left Paula disabled as an adult.
-A boy had pulled her chair out from under her in school when she was twelve years old.
+A boy pulled her chair out from under her in school when she was twelve years old.
+Paula landed hard on her tailbone.
 The pain in her spine started the instant she hit the floor.
 Though the pain in her spine was not continuous, it recurred more frequently and more intensely with each passing year.
 From her late twenties on, sitting and standing normally left Paula in more and more pain.
 In her mid thirties, an orthopedic surgeon told Paula her disability was permanent.
 Despite that diagnosis, Paula wished she could find a way to end the pain in her spine.

 Doing what she could to save other people from pain and disability